The Benefits of Using RF970 Fiber Optic Perimeter Intrusion Detection Systems

 Fiber Perimeter Intrusion Detection Systems

-PIDS, or Perimeter Intrusion Detection System, is an effective solution designed to detect unauthorized access or intrusion attempts at the physical boundaries of a facility, such as a building, industrial site, military installation or other sensitive area.
-Protect and secure your premises before intruders enter the property by installing security sensors in the perimeter area.
+PIDS, or Perimeter Intrusion Detection System, is an effective solution designed to detect unauthorized access or intrusion attempts at the physical boundaries of a facility, such as a building, industrial site, military installation, or other sensitive area.
+By installing security sensors around the perimeter, you can protect and secure your premises before intruders can gain access.

 Benefits of PIDS

-The perimeter is the first point of entry to the site.
-By detecting intruders at the perimeter, it is possible to respond as early as possible before the intruder reaches the building.
+The perimeter is the first point of entry.
+Detecting intruders at the perimeter allows for early intervention before they reach the building.

-Want more information on RF970 Fiber Optic Perimeter Intrusion Detection Systems?
-Feel free to contact us.
+If you want more information on RF970 Fiber Optic Perimeter Intrusion Detection Systems, feel free to contact us.

-Increasing security costs year after year is a problem for which a solution must be found.
-Hybrid security using the PIDS solution can reduce long-term security fixed costs by replacing some of the security guards with alarm systems (security sensors).
+Increasing security costs require a strategic approach.
+Hybrid security using PIDS can lower long-term costs by replacing some security personnel with alarm systems.

 Types of Perimeter Intrusion Detection Systems